ShapeMoir\'e: Channel-Wise Shape-Guided Network for Image Demoir\'eing: Introduction

 \section{Introduction}

-Moiré artifacts appear as wavy or rippled distortions in digital photographs.
-This unwanted pattern is caused by the interference between the color filter array of cameras and the sub-pixel arrangement of displays.
+Moiré artifacts manifest as wavy or rippled distortions in digital photographs, arising from the interference between a camera’s color filter array and the sub-pixel structure of electronic displays.
+These unwanted patterns significantly degrade visual quality, posing challenges in multimedia applications such as mobile photography~\cite{rawat2015context} and cross-device content reproduction~\cite{ng2017smart}.
 Fig.~\ref{fig:teaser} illustrates a digital photo with such moiré patterns ($I_{moir\acute{e}}$), which make the original image ($I$) appear opaque and distorted when displayed on a screen.
-Notably, the irregular shape and wide frequency span of moiré patterns distinguish demoiréing from other image restoration tasks such as super-resolution~\cite{zhang2015image,wei2023taylor} and reducing JPEG compression artifacts~\cite{dong2015compression}.
+Notably, the irregular shape and \jm{broad frequency ranges} of moiré patterns distinguish demoiréing from other image restoration tasks such as super-resolution~\cite{zhang2015image,wei2023taylor} and reducing JPEG compression artifacts~\cite{dong2015compression}.

 Moiré pattern removal has attracted extensive research interests over the past few years~\cite{yang2017textured,he2019mop,he2020fhde,yu2022towards,yue2022recaptured}.
 Initially, efforts were devoted to collecting synthetic data~\cite{yuan2019aim} or genuine images with low resolution~\cite{sun2018moire}.
 Subsequent datasets expanded the image resolution to 1080P~\cite{he2020fhde} or even ultra-high-definition (4K)~\cite{yu2022towards}, posing greater challenges in removing moirés without compromising the pristine features of the images.
 To address this, prior methods have mostly relied on rich side information, such as complementary visual attributes~\cite{he2019mop} and aliasing frequencies~\cite{liu2020wavelet,zheng2020image}.
 Despite the advancements in existing methods, they often treat the input image from a holistic perspective, especially without discriminating between different channels (i.e., RGB channels).
 However, as observed in Fig.~\ref{fig:teaser}, unlike the uniform and smooth color distribution in each channel ($R$, $G$ and $B$) of the original image $I$, these three input channels ($R_{moir\acute{e}}$, $G_{moir\acute{e}}$ and $B_{moir\acute{e}}$) typically exhibit distinct moiré patterns.
 As a result, processing them equally with convolutional layers confuses the model's focus on demoiréing, resulting in sub-optimal outcomes.
 Furthermore, existing literature often overlooks the repetitive patterns that are consistently observed.